 - Require the use of sudden force

-- Require a sustained or awkward posture
+- Require sustained or awkward postures

 - Include exposure to vibration

 There is sometimes a perception that a job just must get done.
 This can result in rushing or corners being cut sometimes ignoring an obvious risk.
 As a result, manual handling injuries occur common examples of which include:

 - Strains and sprains of the hands and wrists because of repetitive movement

 - Serious back injuries because a weight is heavy, awkward to hold and handled away from the body

 - Shoulder strains from handling weights above and away from the shoulder

 - Some of these injuries have short term consequences while others can have a permanent and debilitating effect that can impact upon a person’s social, financial or psychological wellbeing.

 Reducing the risk of injury through correct lifting technique when required to lift an object generally requires 8 steps: